OpenRock/OpenAM/opensso/products/webagents/docs/SunOS_i86pc/sjsws/README.txt

         %% 2.5 Obtaining NSPR 4.6.1
 	%% 2.6 Obtaining libpthread, libCstd, and libCrun
 	%% 2.7 Download SJS Web Server 7.0 Header files
-        %% 2.8 Obtaining OpenSSO Agents Common Installer libraries
+        %% 2.8 Obtaining OpenAM Agents Common Installer libraries
     %% 3.
 Building the workspace
     %% 4.
 Building 64-bit agent (optional)

 %% 1.
 Build requirements

-The OpenSSO - Web Agents workspace uses GNU Make as the build tool.
+The OpenAM - Web Agents workspace uses GNU Make as the build tool.
 You must have GNU Make version 3.80 or above installed and available in your system path.

 Also Apache Ant is required to build the agent installer.